Lori-Elliott-Michael/EmailDownloadsStorage/README.md

-This extension stores files downloaded from emails for later investigation.
+This is a browser extension to store files downloaded from emails for later investigations againt phishing campaigns.
 It stores then in a folder called EmailAttachments.
 The owner of the computer will have to configure their logging or backup systems to further copy files from the EmailAttachments folder to a more secure location for later investigation, such as on a separate server.

 Phishing accounts for 36% of data breaches.
 About half of the data breaches happen through email, and about 20-30% of the email phishing attacks happen through file downloads (other phishing emails typically contain malicious urls).
 Thus, about 2% of these attacks happen through email malicioius file downloads.